Skip to main content

 Summary (40 credits)

 At least half of the credits required for the major must be completed at Metropolitan State University.
 Students must earn a grade of C- or above in all major courses.
-Student should select lower division electives and upper division electives in consultation with an advisor.
+Student should select lower division electives and upper division electives in consultation with a faculty advisor.
 Transfer courses may be applicable to major requirements.
 Students should consult with their advisor as soon as they begin the program to see which credits may transfer.
 The university's degree audit will specify transfer courses that are directly equivalent to major requirements.
 Other transfer courses must be approved by a faculty advisor in the department.

 + Lower Division Electives (up to 10 credits)

-+ Survey courses (8 credits)
++ Survey Course (4 credits)

 This class will examine theories and models of community development, and introduce students to the realities of community development work.
 The course explores the history of the community development field from its origins in the late 19th-century urbanization through present innovations fueled by grassroots, foundations and public policy initiatives.
 The lens of movement and industry approaches will be a key analytical tool.
 Three traditions in the field community building, community organizing, and community development will be critically examined and compared, including exploring the dynamic relationship between these three traditions.
 Special attention will be given to community development challenges facing traditionally disenfranchised communities, including factors of race, class and gender.
 The class will emphasize both a theoretical understanding of community dynamics, ad an introduction to practical skills used by people working in the community development field.